DongjiGao/flexible_alignment/README.md

 ```
 ### Data preparation
 #### text file
 ##### This file contains the transcriptions of each utterance.
-Each line is in the form of "utterance_id transcription".
+Each line is in the form of "UTTERANCE_ID TRANSCRIPTS" where UTTERANCE_ID should be SESSION_SPEAKER_INDEX.
 Lines must be in the chronological order.
 For example:
 ```
 session1_speaker1_utterance1 He expired two hours later session1_speaker2_utterance1 Expired means die right